gabrie30/gabrie30.github.io/_posts/2016-1-10-Default-Function-Parameter-ECMAScript6.md

 ### Pigeonhole Principle

-I'm going to try to explain this example, but it might be easier just to look it up at Wikipedia.
+I'm going to try to explain the Pidgeonhole Principle using this example, but it might be easier just to look it up at Wikipedia.
 The TLDR; is something like this.
-If you have a n number of openings (for the pigeon to go inside), and p number of pigeons, if p > n, then its guarunteed that in one of the openings you will have to fit at least 2 pigeons.
+If you have n number of openings (for the pigeon to fit inside), and p number of pigeons, if p > n, then its guarunteed that in one of the openings you will have to fit at least 2 pigeons.
 Seems pretty logical and can be applied algorithmically.

-Given an array arr of n unique non-negative integers, how can you most efficiently find a non-negative integer that is not in the array?
+Given an array arr of n unique non-negative integers, how can you find a non-negative integer that is not in the array?

-The easiest way is to initialize an array which by default will have non existant values set to nil.
-Say arr = [1,2,4,0].
+The easiest way to demonstrate this principal at work is initialize an array, which in Ruby, by default will have non existant values set to nil.
+Say we have the original array arr = [1,2,4,0,7].
 To solve this problem you will create a new array, call it my_arr and iterate over each element of arr taking its value and mapping it to the corresponding index of my_arr.
-Let me just show you and it should make sense - my_arr = [0,1,2,nil,4] now you just scan my_arr for a nil value and the index of that nil value is not in arr.
+Let me just show you and it should make sense - my_arr = [0,1,2,nil,4,nil,nil,7] now you just scan my_arr for a nil value and the index of that nil value is not in the original arr.
 I'm not sure this answer is completely satisfying, because if you have a couple of very large numbers you are creating a very memory intense array.
 However, it is a good demonstration of the pigeonhole principal at work, after each iteration of arr you are squeezing or "pigeonholeing(sp?)" the numbers that are not in arr.

 ### Function Parameters in JavaScript